nikhilsbhat/helm-drift/docs/doc/drift_all.md

       --name string                         name of the kubernetes resource to limit the drift identification -o, --output string                       the format to which the output should be rendered to, it should be one of yaml|json|table, if nothing specified it sets to default
       --regex string                        regex used to split helm template rendered (default "---\\n# Source:\\s.*.")
-      --report                              when enabled the summary report would be rendered on to a file (this works only if --yaml or --json is enabled along with summary)
       --skip strings                        kubernetes resource names to skip the drift identification (ex: --skip Deployments)
       --skip-cleaning                       enable the flag to skip cleaning the manifests rendered on to disk --skip-release stringArray            list of helm releases to be skipped for identifying helm drifts, ex: ReleaseName=Namespace | ReleaseName=Namespace